 So what’s going on?
-Who to believe – two separate government departments with totally opposing views?
+Who to believe – two separate government departments with opposing views?
 Shock.
 Horror.
 On one side we have respectable organisations advocating and selling services in this arena.
-On the other hand we have research from our UK regulators stating there is no supporting evidence to say that MHFA makes a difference.
+We have research from our UK regulators stating there is no supporting evidence to say MHFA makes a difference.

 If it’s not making any difference then where does it leave those who have dealings with these new practitioners in a crisis?
-Moreover what of the practising MHFA’s?
-They certainly believe they are making a difference.
+What of the practising MHFA’s?
+They believe they are making a difference.
 I know of one professional who has given up a career to start-up their own company.

 Where to Now?

 It would have been more prudent for the two sides of the argument to have issued a joint statement.
-We all know this situation is only going to get more confusing until everyone reaches a resolution.
-In the meantime, businesses, employees and those who may benefit from this service are expected to make an informed decision as the MHFA training and service bubbles along in the background.
+We all know this situation will only get more confusing until everyone reaches a resolution.
+In the meantime, I expect businesses, employees and those who may enjoy this service to make an informed decision as the MHFA training and service bubbles along in the background.

 - Read the full report from the HSE here: RR1135 – Summary of the evidence on the effectiveness of Mental Health First Aid (MHFA) training in the workplace